 Most clinicians won’t see many children with OCD, which leads us to believe that many young people must be suffering in silence.
 Treatment is effective and can make the world of difference to a young person’s quality of life.
 If you have concerns, my advice is seek some help.

 Obsessive Compulsive Disorder is a serious anxiety related condition where individuals experience frequent obsessional and intrusive thoughts (or obsessions), often followed by uncontrollable urges and compulsions.

-The frustrating thing about OCD is that very often the child will know that their fears are irrational, but simply can’t control them.
+Perhaps the most frustrating thing for children with OCD is that they often know that their fears are irrational, but simply can’t control them.